wiggs199/crypto_news_feed/README.md

 ```
 python3 -V
   ```
 ***Now install Django/Virtualenv on Mac OS X or Linux.
-Django will be the frameowrk , and VirtualEnv(virtualenv) is a tool used to keep projects with different software versions nice and safe :)***
+Django will be the framework , and VirtualEnv(virtualenv) is a tool used to keep projects with different software versions nice and safe :)***

 1.***Install Pip.(Python Package Installer):***
 ```